 The Relevance of Last-Mile & Hyperlocal in Today’s Times

 Coming to the present scenario when the entire country is amidst a lockdown, last-mile delivery and hyperlocal deliveries both have an essential role to play.

 Today, some courier companies have started their operations for the delivery of essential items across the country.
-So, their last-mile delivery operations must be top-notch to ensure that the person delivering the package and the person receiving the package, both are safe.
-Masks, sanitizers, and other protective equipment must be made readily available.
+So, their last-mile delivery operations must be top-notch to ensure that both the person delivering the package and the person receiving the package are safe.
+Masks, sanitisers, and other protective equipment must be made readily available.
 Also, the delivery operations must be quick so that people can receive their orders on time.

 Practical Solution for Hyperlocal Delivery – Shiprocket Hyperlocal Delivery Services

-Shiprocket hyperlocal services is your one-stop solution for hyperlocal delivery.
+Shiprocket hyperlocal services are your one-stop solution for hyperlocal delivery.
 It is the latest hyperlocal delivery initiative by Shiprocket, India’s leading shipping solution.

 It is an excellent opportunity to maintain the continuity of your hyperlocal business and make essential items available to customers directly within a short period.